An Attempt at Exhausting Oneself

 Aarón Montoya-Moraga, “Self-portrait in Open Source (Unfinished)” in Adjacent 4: Bodies and Borders, published in October 2018.

 Rather than performing perfection, you are invited to explore how constraint-based, programmatic, and systematic processes can unveil neglected aspects of existence.
-These methods—the very rigor and limitation that might seem opposing to spontaneity—can paradoxically reveal what algorithmic systems miss: the texture of daily life, the unspectacular, the overlooked.
+These methods—the very rigor and limitation that might seem opposed to spontaneity—can reveal what algorithmic systems miss: the texture of daily life, the unspectacular, the overlooked.

 Taking the words of Redell Olsen about literature, you are asked to create a website that acts “as an enclosure or provisional park for an already existing wilderness that cannot definitively be contained.”
 A website that would become a small-scale alternative to the logic of social media platforms—a space organized not around engagement metrics or the extraordinariness of content, but around language, text, and the careful documentation of what it means to move through the world.